-Overview of Closing the Gaps Domain
+Closing the Gaps Domain

-The Closing the Gaps domain ensures students are doing well regardless of racial group, special education status, and socioeconomic status for all indicators required by state law and ESSA including English language proficiency and school quality indicator for elementary and secondary schools that are not high schools.
-The domain includes requirements to track the performance of former special education students as well as students who are mobile versus those who are continuously enrolled.
+Ensures students are doing well regardless of racial group, special education status, and socioeconomic status for all indicators required by state law and ESSA.
+Includes requirement to track the performance of former special education students.
+Includes requirement to track performance for students who are mobile versus those who are continuously enrolled.